jamesec/jamesec.github.io/o/site_credits.md

 - [Markdown - Wikipedia](https://en.wikipedia.org/wiki/Markdown)
 	- Developed by: John Gruber
 	- Initial release: March 9, 2004
-	- In 2002 Aaron Swartz created atx and referred to it as "the true structured text format".
-Gruber created the Markdown language in 2004 with Swartz as his "sounding board".
-The goal of the language was to enable people "to write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)".
+	- In 2002 Aaron Swartz created atx and referred to it as “the true structured text format”.
+Gruber created the Markdown language in 2004 with Swartz as his “sounding board”.
+The goal of the language was to enable people “to write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)”.
 - [Marked.js - GitHub](https://github.com/markedjs/marked)
 	- A markdown parser and compiler.
 Built for speed.
  	- [marked - cdnjs](https://cdnjs.com/libraries/marked)